 But things weren’t always so rosy for Elisha.
 In early 2001 she had gone through a hard time, leaving her home to live with a foster family for about 6 months.
 The reasons leading up to this is are only known by her family and those friends that she had confided in.
 Elisha was the youngest of the 3 girls.
 Both her sisters were significantly older than her by about 11 to 13 years and were not living at the family home at the time.
 By mid to late October 2001, she would be back home once again living with her mother and father in a small brick quaint home on Salisbury Avenue, in the area known as Eagle Place.

 By 2001 those tunnels would be mostly sealed off and some would house the school servers.
-And the school itself in need of updates and restoration.
+And the school itself is in need of updates and restoration.
 This in itself reflected the city, albeit likely in better shape than some areas of the City.
-By the end of the 20ths century and the beginning of the 21st, the city would fall into disarray, a centre for car thefts and a large inhospitable area in the downtown core, with abandoned houses and businesses and the streets filled with the homeless and drug addicted.
+By the end of the 20ths century and the beginning of the 21st, the city would fall into disarray, a centre for car thefts and a large inhospitable area in the downtown core, with abandoned houses and businesses and the streets filled with the homeless and drug-addicted.
 With its toll being exacted on Colborne street east.
-Many shops and building were boarded up, which created a perfect location set for a horror movie.
-In fact, this street would be featured on the psychological horror movie called Silent Hill just a few years later.
+Many shops and buildings were boarded up, which created a perfect location set for a horror movie.
+In fact, this street would be featured in the psychological horror movie called Silent Hill just a few years later.
 All sorts of individuals frequented this part of town; high school students, university students, criminals, the druggies, and the down and destitute.
-And one homeless teen in particular would start sleeping in the unlocked lobby of a university residence.
+And one teen, an acquaintance of Elisha’s, in particular, would start sleeping in the unlocked lobby of a university residence.